Guo-Haowei/Cylinders/README.md

 ![alt text](https://github.com/Guo-Haowei/Cylinders/blob/master/ScreenShot.png)

 ## Features
-* Trackball rotation to rotate both camera and cylinders
+* Trackball rotation to rotate both scene and cylinders
 * Use unionfind data structure to label intersected cylinders with the same color
 * Color picking cylinders (Considering using ray tracing later on)

-# Issues
-* Trackball rotation doesn't work properly
-* GLM library sometimes gives nan matrix and vector
+* Hightlight the border of the selected cylinder(Object outlining)

 ## Future
-* Hightlight the border of the selected cylinder(Object outlining)
 * Raytracing for reflaction and refraction effect